 Wharton EMBA Application Essays

-Here are the 2021 essay prompts:
+Here are the 2024 entry essay prompts:

 Wharton EMBA application deadlines

-|Class Entering in 2022|
+|Class Entering in 2024|

-Decisions released on Wednesday, March 23, 2022*
+Decisions released on March 28, 2024

-Insider Intel from our Wharton EMBA expert, Amy
+Insider Intel from our Wharton EMBA expert

 You were at Wharton’s EMBA program in San Francisco for more than 12 years.
 What key changes took place in admissions and the EMBA student experience over that time?

 The San Francisco program and campus grew quite a bit during my time at the Wharton EMBA program.
 When I started, each entering WEMBA class was about 80 students.
 When I left, the cohort was topping off at 115.

 The number of female students has also increased.
 It was below 20% in each class not all that long ago, but is now around 35%.
 The campus itself also moved—it relocated in 2011 (a whopping 4 blocks away from the original spot).
 This was the perfect excuse to choose a space with an amazing view of the San Francisco Bay, update all the technology, and make room to accommodate the growing class size.